FAQ

 Why do some profiles have lower confidence?

-Because not all requirements are equally clear or equally formalized.
-Some profiles are starting templates that still need to be checked against the current official source.
-The confidence label makes that explicit.
+Because not all requirements are equally clear or formalized.
+Some profiles are starting points that still need to be checked against the current official source.

-Does the service guarantee that my photo will be accepted?
+Does IDfot guarantee that my photo will be accepted?

 No. IDfot does not guarantee acceptance.
-Even if the result looks good and the checks appear satisfactory, the final decision always belongs to the receiving authority, consulate, embassy, filing portal, operator, or print lab.
+Even if the result looks good and the checks pass, the receiving authority, consulate, embassy, filing portal, operator, or print lab still makes the final decision.

-Is the service suitable for passport, visa, and identity-card photos?
+Is IDfot suitable for passport, visa, and identity-card photos?

 Yes.
-The requirements catalog and the workspace are designed for passport, visa, and similar document photo workflows where exact size, careful cropping, validation, and clear export matter.
+The requirements catalog and editor are designed for passport, visa, and similar document photos where exact size, careful cropping, validation, and clear export matter.

 Can I prepare both a digital submission file and a print version?